stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 * Styles specific to the Component must be contained within the Component itself
 * `<link>` tags do not work within Web Components.
 Styles for the Component must be in `<style>` tags.
-* `@font-face`s must be loaded on the global document, and cannot be loaded from within a Web Component.
+* `@font-face` rules must be loaded on the global document, and cannot be loaded from within a Web Component.

 There are other concerns, as well, when dealing with our particular build process.
 Most of our teams use a very common set of tools in the React community: webpack, Babel, and styled-components.
 These tools make bundling apps for the web very easy, but the above styling constraints bring an extra level of complexity.
 By default, styled-components applies your styles to the `<head>` of your HTML, but we need them applied inside the Shadow DOM.